-The new leadership team at Samsung on Wednesday unveiled its vision for the future at ‘CES 2022’, which focuses on introducing a range of sustainability initiatives, purposeful partnerships, and customizable and connected technologies.
+On Wednesday, the new leadership team at Samsung unveiled its vision for the future at ‘CES 2022’, which focuses on introducing a range of sustainability initiatives, purposeful partnerships, and customizable and connected technologies.

 Jong-Hee Han, Vice Chairman, CEO, and Head of DX (Device eXperience) Division at Samsung, said that open innovation and collaboration are keys to fighting climate change and protecting our environment.

 Han has been promoted to the role of vice-chairman and CEO, who will be in charge of the newly-created SET division, which merged the consumer electronics and IT and mobile communications divisions.

 Samsung last month replaced all three CEOs in a move that, the company said, was intended to enhance competitiveness and promote future growth.

 “I’m excited for you to be a part of our vision to see how innovation can create positive change, [and] to join us and work together for tomorrow,” said Han.

 “These developments will make sustainability part of your product experience, enabling you to live a more sustainable life,” he said in his keynote address.